 Research The Market

 Now that you’re ready to learn how to be a landlord in Texas, it’s time to crack open the books — or web browser.
-Research the area as thoroughly as possible to ensure you’re correctly pricing your rental and following all local laws and guidelines.
+Research the area thoroughly to ensure you’re correctly pricing your rental and complying with all local laws and guidelines.
 Don’t assume you’re an expert just because you might live in the area.

-Researching the market means gathering data on things like:
+Researching the rental market means gathering data on things like:

 Once you’ve gained a solid knowledge base about the market, it’s time to grab the calculator and run some numbers.